listcall/lica/README.md

 - Share the entire desktop, not an application window.
 The reason is that the app-window sharing seems to resize/crop incorrectly.

-- The viewer should experiment with full-screen (F11) or normal browser sizing to get the best image.
+- The session participant should experiment with full-screen (F11) or normal browser sizing to get the best image.